theborakompanioni/ngtor/readme.md

 - Tunnel traffic via Tor to your locally running service
 - Serve static via Tor with a single command
-- All-in-one binary for macos, linux and windows
+- All-in-one binary for macOS, linux and windows

 **Note**: This software is functional, but in early development.
 Expect breaking changes till v1.0 is reached.